 Families new to GWM will attend an orientation meeting where one or more of the board members will familiarize the working parents with the information in the handbook and answer questions.

-Monthly meetings include discussions about classroom issues, Treasurer reports, and allow for open discussion and voting on issues affecting Grow With Me.
-All Teaching Parents are required to attend all monthly meetings.
+Meetings include discussions about classroom issues, Treasurer reports, and allow for open discussion and voting on issues affecting Grow With Me.
+All Teaching Parents are required to attend ameetings.
 In the event that a Teaching Parent absolutely cannot attend a meeting, the other parent is expected to attend.

-The meetings are held at school or at members’ homes on a rotating basis.
+The meetings are held at school.
 Except for nursing babies, children do not attend these meetings.
 If a member finds it absolutely necessary to bring a child to a meeting, please contact the Class Administrator or Lead Teacher prior to the meeting to seek approval.
 Parents may chose to coordinate cooperative child care for these nights with other GWM families.

-Minutes of the meeting will be compiled by the Secretary and posted on the yahoo group within one week of the meeting.
+Minutes of the meeting will be compiled by the Classroom Administrator and posted on the google group within one week of the meeting.

 Because we are a parent participatory program it is helpful for us to strengthen our skills through enrichment meetings.
 These meetings are sometimes open discussions about progressive parenting books.
 Other times speakers are invited to come and facilitate the session.
 We also draw from our own GWM community for quality speakers.
 The frequency of enrichment sessions varies; however, there will not be more than one per month.